-The royal ravenmaster has some ominous news.
-Christopher Skaife is in charge of the eight ravens that live in the Tower of London.
-Every morning he lets them out to roam the castle grounds.
-With their trimmed wings, they can’t go far.
-But just before Christmas, only seven returned.
-Merlina, the “undisputed ruler of the roost”, had vanished.
+The royal ravenmaster has ominous news.
+Christopher Skaife is in charge of the eight ravens in the Tower of London.
+Every morning he lets them out.
+With trimmed wings, they can’t go far.
+Before Christmas, only seven returned.
+Merlina, the “undisputed ruler of the roost”, vanished.

-Skaife says: “I do fear that she is not with us any more.”
-It is sad news for the ravenmaster and his unkindness of ravens, but it is also an ill omen for the country.
-A prophecy warns that when fewer than six ravens live at the Tower, disaster will strike and the kingdom will fall.
+It is sad news, and also an ill omen for the country.
+A prophecy warns that when fewer than six ravens live at the Tower, disaster will strike the kingdom.
 The last time their number fell this low was during the Blitz.

-The Romans, in particular, took divination extremely seriously.
-They employed specialised priests called augers, who read the will of the gods in the calls, movements and flight patterns of birds.
-The Senate considered these readings closely before any major decision, such as making new laws, declaring war or calling elections.
+The Romans took divination seriously.
+They employed augers, who read the will of the gods in the calls, movements and flight of birds.
+The Senate considered these readings closely.

-In the ancient world, anything strange or unexplained could be an omen.
-Comets, eclipses, earthquakes and blood rain were all signs of divine anger.
-And ignoring an omen could be deadly.
-According to the historian Suetonius, a soothsayer foresaw Julius Ceasar’s death before the end of the Ides of March.
-Caesar refused to leave Rome and was killed in the Senate.
+In the ancient world, anything strange could be an omen.
+Comets, eclipses, earthquakes and blood rain were signs of divine anger.
+Ignoring an omen could be deadly.

 The modern equivalent of ancient omens could be computer models, argues historian Esther Eidinow.
-Just like the riddles of the Greek oracle, computer forecasts of the economy or climate need to be interpreted.
-Eidinow says: “None of us knows how the future will develop and no model can tell us exactly.”
+Just like the riddles of the Greek oracle, computer forecasts need to be interpreted.

-But what about Merlina the raven?
-Her disappearance may not mean the fall of the UK, but ethnobiologist Felice Wyndham says the idea of fortune-telling birds is rooted in an ancient awareness of our environment.
-Migratory birds like the cuckoo are affected by changing weather patterns, and we really can use them to predict the future.
+What about Merlina the raven?
+Her loss may not mean the fall of the UK, but ethnobiologist Felice Wyndham says the idea of fortune-telling birds is rooted in an awareness of environment.
+Migratory birds are affected by changing weather patterns, and we can use them to predict the future.